City Crime Score

 What types of crime are most common in Brigham City?

-Which neighborhoods in Brigham City are the safest?
+Which neighborhoods in Brigham City are considered safest?

-How does Brigham City's crime rate compare to other Utah cities?
+How does Brigham City compare to other Utah cities of similar size?

 Surrounding Cities